NYSE to partially reopen trading floor after Memorial Day

-The New York Stock Exchange will partially reopen its normally crowded trading floor later this month after closing it in late March due to the coronavirus.
+The New York Stock Exchange will partially reopen its normally busy floor later this month after closing it in late March due to the coronavirus.

 Stacey Cunningham, president of the NYSE, said Thursday the trading floor will reopen to a subset of brokers the day after the Memorial Day holiday.